 You must have a doctor-patient relationship with the doctor who is being accused of medical malpractice.
 Common examples of medical professionals you may be able to hold liable for your injuries include:

 When we investigate your case, we can help identify how negligence played a role in your injuries and who the liable party or parties are.

 Take Advantage of a Free Consultation

-We offer free consultations so that you can understand your legal options and how much your case may be worth.
+We offer free consultations so that you can understand your legal options and how much your Fort Lauderdale medical malpractice case may be worth.

 There is no risk when calling us to discuss your potential case, as our consultations are obligation-free.
 You may discover you have more options than you thought.

-Our Medical Malpractice Attorneys can Review Your Case Today for Free
+Our Fort Lauderdale Medical Malpractice Attorneys Can Review Your Case Today for Free

-As patients, we assume our physicians, nurses, and surgeons take our care extremely seriously and aim to limit the number of mistakes made in hospitals and emergency rooms.
-Sometimes these errors don’t do any damage, but in other circumstances, medical malpractice can severely injure, maim, or even kill patients.
+As patients, we assume our physicians, nurses, and surgeons take our care extremely seriously.
+We expect medical professionals to limit mistakes in hospitals and emergency rooms.
+Sometimes medical errors don’t do any damage, but in other circumstances, medical malpractice can severely injure, maim, or even kill patients.

-If you have been affected by one of these negligent practices, call our Fort Lauderdale medical malpractice team today for a free consultation.
+If you have been affected by one of these negligent practices, contact our Fort Lauderdale medical malpractice team today for a free consultation.